How It All Started

 Mike and Jennie Gaudet

 Mike and Jennie have long felt a tug to be involved in missions and to make a difference in the world.
-After a couple of meetings with Buddy Rathmell the opportunity came together for the Gaudet Family to join the CEO Shortcut project both as interns and participants.
-They will be coming alongside to help with the inaugural 8 month CEO Shortcut program and during that time see how they might best be used long term in the fight against human trafficking.
+The Gaudet Family decided to join the CEO Shortcut project both as interns and participants.
+They came alongside to help with the inaugural 8 month CEO Shortcut program.
+In August of 2018, they became full-time missionaries with Stop Slavery and are seeking to raise support to be on the field for the foreseeable future.

-The Gaudet’s have 5 wonderful, adventurous, loving children that will be experiencing the international mission field first-hand: Connor, 12; Annika, 10; McKenna, 9; Lucienne, 4; and Finn, 1; Please pray for this family as they embark on this calling!
+The Gaudet’s have 6 wonderful, adventurous, loving children that will be experiencing the international mission field first-hand: Connor, 13; Annika, 11; McKenna, 8; Lucienne, 5; Finn, 2 and Bennet; Please pray for this family as they embark on this calling!

 Making Christ Known